TheWolverine - Impact Of Michigan Commit Myles Rowser Opening Up Recruitment

 Or is he?

-Rowser didn't inform Michigan of a decommitment.
+Rowser didn't inform Michigan of a decommitment before this evening.
 That word was never used in recent conversations.

 After a report of Rowser opening up his recruitment surfaced today, however, his commitment status came into question.
-Rowser used social media to allude to a decommitment but didn't tell Michigan and didn't clarify his status on his own account.
+Rowser used social media to allude to a decommitment but didn't tell Michigan (looks like he has now), didn't clarify his status on his own account and is now refusing to use the word 'decommitment.'

 It's obviously a weird situation.